rodrigoms2004/pythonWebSocketsNumpy/readme.md

 ## Python Websockets and numpy

-The example sends via websocket the matrix below to a server.
+This example a matrix to a server using Websocket, the server replies with the inverse matrix.

 Pickle  methods *loads* and *dumps* are used to serialize numpy array through the socket.

+The Matrix:
 ```
 [[ 1  1  1]
  [ 0  2  5]
  [ 2  5 -1]]
 ```

-and receives its inverse
+and its inverse:
 ```
 [[ 1.28571429 -0.28571429 -0.14285714]
  [-0.47619048  0.14285714  0.23809524]